SECTION 1: INTRODUCTION

 3.12 Actions of Household Members or Affiliated Parties

 If any member of an IBP’s immediate household engages in any activity which, if performed by the IBP would violate any provision of the Agreement, such activity will be deemed a violation by said IBP and the Company may take disciplinary action against IBP pursuant to these Policies and Procedures.
-Similarly, if any individual associated in any way with a corporation, partnership, LLC, trust or other entity (collectively “Business Entity”) violates the Agreement, such action(s) will be deemed a violation by the Business Entity, and the Company may take disciplinary action against said Business Entity.
+Similarly, if any individual associated in any way with a corporation, partnership, Inc., trust or other entity (collectively “Business Entity”) violates the Agreement, such action(s) will be deemed a violation by the Business Entity, and the Company may take disciplinary action against said Business Entity.
 Similarly, if an IBP enrolls in NuLife Sciences as a Business Entity, each affiliated party of the Business Entity shall be personally and individually bound to, and must comply with, the terms and conditions of the Agreement.

 3.13 Solicitation for Other Companies or Products